 That depends.If something goes wrong on our end and we can’t provide you with a puppy during the expected time period, then yes.
 If you have been on our wait list for a current litter and change you mind for some reason, then no. We turn away many potential customers once deposits are made and the litter is fully sold.
 When buyers change their mind, we have to reopen the litter and start advertising once again.
 In those cases, deposits are not refunded.

-First we ask that you email us for an application.Once the application is received and approved, we will ask you to sign a copy of our sterilization requirements, which you can either email back to us or print out and return to us with your 500.00 deposit check.
+First we ask that you fill out the application on this website.Once the application is received and approved, we will ask you to sign a copy of our sterilization requirements, which you can either email back to us or print out and return to us with your 500.00 deposit check.